-Technology does not directly translate to sustainable development but in the hands of progressive leaders who value mutual respect, shared prosperity, and common good, it can be transformational.
+Technology does not directly translate to sustainable development but in the hands of progressive leaders who value mutual respect, shared prosperity, and the common good, it can be transformational.

-The major call to action for us, is to avoid panic and getting overwhelmed by the possible downsides that the Fourth Industrial Revolution comes with.
+The major call to action for us is to avoid panic and getting overwhelmed by the possible downsides that the Fourth Industrial Revolution comes with.
 It’s a call for leaders at all levels to be proactive towards the assumed “technological apocalypse” that is upon us.

 The future of technology is not fixed.
 We are daily creating that future by every action we take in form of policies, laws, inventions, etc.